LazyPezt/LazyPezt.github.io/index.md

 # Christopher Samaniego's Portfolio

 Hello!
-I am a computer science major at California State University Fullerton, who hopes to graduate in 2028.
-I have worked with 2 other langauges before, being __lua and python__.
-I am mostly into __gamedev__, but net coding seems interesting as well.
+I am <ins>a computer science major at California State University Fullerton,</ins> who hopes to graduate in 2028.
+I have worked with 2 other langauges before, being <ins>lua and python.</ins> I am mostly into __gamedev__, but net coding seems interesting as well.

 You can find me on github here, at: https://github.com/LazyPezt